 3. URGENCY: INSECURITY

-Many young people worry about their future and often feel insecure about their place in society.
-For example, 12% of high school students have little to nu confidence in the future.
+Many young people are concerned about their future and often feel uncertain about their place in society.
+For example, 15% of secondary school pupils have little to no confidence in the future.

 OUR IMPACT INCREASES EMPOWERMENT